By LUXE City Guides; images by Harold de Puymorin

 A newcomer to Hong Kong, Anton Kilayko is communications director with a five-star hotel.
 He found that Kennedy Town fit the bill of a real neighbourhood where he can escape work, yet be there in minutes if needed.
 “The commercial activity alludes to a village lifestyle,” Kilayko says.
 “It is a very pet-friendly neighbourhood; although I miss my dogs in Singapore, I always get the chance to play with some of my neighbours’ friendly dogs.”
-Kilayko feels that dining options such as Chino for tacos, Cofftea for java, and Mangiare for Italian grilled meats make Kennedy Town a foodie’s haven.
+Kilayko feels that dining options, such as Chino for tacos and Cofftea for java, make Kennedy Town a foodie’s haven.

 At once contemporary and traditional, Kennedy Town offers a true neighbourhood for anyone who wants to call Hong Kong home, and a slice of urban life for visitors with time to savour the precinct’s pleasures.

 For food, shopping, hip vibe, old-school Hong Kong